adamhurm/apollo-mitmproxy/README.md

 ```

 ### Configure proxy on iOS device
-On iOS, open your Wi-Fi network configuration and set up a "Manual" proxy pointing to macOS machine's local IP and port 8080 (default for mitmproxy, you can change this).
+On iOS, open your Wi-Fi network configuration and set up a "Manual" proxy pointing to macOS machine's local IP and port 8080 (default for mitmproxy, you can change this).<br>
-In Safari, download CA certificate via http://mitm.it.
+In Safari, download CA certificate via http://mitm.it.<br>
 In Settings, trust downloaded profile twice (second one is hidden under General > About > Certificate Trust Settings).

 Open Apollo and sign in.
 You should see the name of your custom app on the OAuth prompt before clicking "Allow".